escomputers/freepbx-docker/README.md

 Upon starting this multi-container application, it will give you a turnkey PBX system for SIP calling and also enterprise grade security for managing secrets.

+Check this other repo out for running this app in [Kubernetes](https://github.com/escomputers/k8s-freepbx)

 * FreePBX 16
 * Asterisk 16
 * MySQL database support